How to Add a Pop of Color to Your Campfire: A Guide to Changing Flame Colors with Chemicals

 There are several chemicals that can be used to change the color of a campfire.
 Here are a few of the most common:

-- Sodium chloride: Table salt will turn flames a bright yellow.
+- Sodium chloride: Plain ol’ table salt will turn flames a bright yellow.

 - Copper sulfate: This chemical is often used to create blue flames.